kobusuru-dev/GD_ChipPak/README.md

-# ChipPak! ~ Chip's Better Textures
+# ChipPak! - Better Textures
+# Geometry Dash Texture Pack

 [OPTIONAL] The “Happy Textures” mod by Alphalaneous is HEAVILY RECOMMENDED!
 Download it from the Geode mod index!
+To view updated textures from community-made mods, the mods must obviously be installed on Geode.

 This texture pack supports LOW, MEDIUM AND HIGH graphic settings.